Moffat County baseball shakes off weekend loss to tackle midweek doubleheader

 The Moffat County baseball diamond is a work in progress, but the Bulldogs aren’t letting their limitations stop them.

-The Bulldogs split a doubleheader Tuesday afternoon, April 11, in Hotchkiss with a 11-10 loss and a 14-4 win over North Fork.
+The Bulldogs split a doubleheader Tuesday afternoon, April 11, in Hotchkiss with an 11-10 loss and a 14-4 win over North Fork.

 The first half of the day was what counted for the 3A Western Slope League, and despite a 4-1 lead after three innings, MoCo started to falter, giving up six runs in the bottom of the fourth as the teams were even at 7.